METHODOLOGY COMPARISON

 AI Takeoff Advantages

-• 90% faster than manual measurement
+• Reduces repetitive manual measurement

 • Handles repetitive counting and measuring automatically